The Québec maritime Blog

 For a truly breathtaking view of the fjord, follow Trans-Québec trail #93 from TQ3 (or starting in the Saguenay–Lac-Saint-Jean region in the opposite direction) and stop at Sacré-Coeur to take in the immensity of this magnificent work of nature.
 Note that the Ferme 5 Étoiles holiday resort offers guided packages in this area to help you discover the beauty of this spectacular landscape.

-For more information, download the map of snowmobile trails in Côte-Nord (PDF).
+For more information, take a look at the map of snowmobile trails in Côte-Nord.

 Be sure to stop and admire the majestic Saguenay Fjord during your next snowmobile trip in Côte-Nord.
 We guarantee you’ll be impressed!